docker/docs/install/upgrade.md

 The Trusted Registry pulls new container images from Docker Hub.
 Then it deploys those containers.
 Finally, it stops and removes the old containers.

-> **Note**: If the CS engine is upgraded first, then
+> **Note**: If the CS Engine is upgraded first, then
 > the Trusted Registry can still be upgraded from a command line by running the following command.
 Ensure to put the correct version that you want.
 >
 > `$ sudo bash -c "$(sudo docker run docker/trusted-registry:1.3.3 upgrade 1.4.0)"`

-## Upgrade to the latest version of the CS engine
+## Upgrade to the latest version of the CS Engine

 The following steps describe how to upgrade from prior versions to 1.9.0.

 The installation mechanism for versions prior to 1.9.0 are incompatible with 1.9.0.
 Therefore, you must uninstall your earlier version before upgrading to a current version.

-First, stop the Trusted Registry prior to upgrading the CS engine.
+First, stop the Trusted Registry prior to upgrading the CS Engine.

     `$ sudo bash -c "$(sudo docker run docker/trusted-registry:1.4.0 stop)"`